secdev/scapy/CONTRIBUTING.md

 on common networks, while protocols in `scapy/contrib` should be uncommon or specific.

+To be precise, `scapy/layers` protocols should not be importing `scapy/contrib` protocols, whereas `scapy/contrib` protocols may import both `scapy/contrib` and `scapy/layers` protocols.

 ### Features

 Protocol-related features should be implemented within the same module